 - Goods you buy using your credit card or loan are damaged, lost or stolen.

-Sales staff get a commission if you buy CCI.
-They may try to pressure you into buying CCI when you're trying to get credit or a loan.
-Say you need time to think about it, and make sure you need it.
+Salespeople get a commission if you buy CCI.
+They may try to pressure you by offering CCI when you're trying to get credit or a loan.
+You do not have to buy it.

 Consumer credit insurance is poor value

 A high number of CCI claims are denied or withdrawn.
 An ASIC review of CCI showed that:

 - Only 11 cents was paid for every $1 paid in premiums for CCI sold with credit cards.

 - Only 19 cents was paid for every $1 paid in premiums across all CCI products.

 CCI payouts could be less than you expect.
 Your payout will be the amount you owe at the time of the insured event.
 This could be less than what you owe when you lodge the claim or it's approved.